Small Kitchen Coffee Bar Ideas Using a Bakers Rack: A 2026 Guide

 A common mistake in coffee bar setup is placing the heaviest machine on the top shelf for better visibility.
 From an engineering perspective, this is a significant safety hazard.
 To ensure stability, follow these guidelines:

-- Lower the Center of Gravity: Place your heaviest items (espresso machines, large bags of beans, or gallon-sized water carboys) on the lowest possible shelf.
+- Lower the Center of Gravity: Place your heaviest items (espresso machines, large bags of beans, or water carboys) on the lowest possible shelf.

 Essential Organization Zones for a High-Performance Coffee Station